tomardouin/tomardouin/README.md

 <img src="images/me.JPEG" width="150" height="200" align="right" />

-I'm Tom Ardouin, after leaving 42 due to different reasons, i start working and then back in numeric by completing le Wagon formation.
+I'm Tom Ardouin, after leaving 42 due to different reasons, i start working and then back in numeric by completing le Wagon Web Developper formation.

 I'm now looking for a job as Fullstack Developper in a company or startup.